Top Pages

 Pan American Health Organization (PAHO)

-Annotation: The Pan American Health Organization is an agency of the United Nations that works to promote health and prevent disease, to support country efforts to control or eradicate communicable diseases, to extend health services to underserved populations of its member countries, and to promote cooperation among governments in solving public health problems.
+Annotation: The Pan American Health Organization is an agency of the United Nations that works to promote health and prevent disease, support country efforts to control or eradicate communicable diseases, extend health services to underserved populations of its member countries, and promote cooperation among governments in solving public health problems.
 The organization serves as the World Health Organization's regional office for the Americas.
 It sponsors conferences and seminars and publishes a catalog and a journal.
 Materials are available in Spanish, French, and Portuguese.

 Keywords: Health education, Health promotion, International organizations